souyahia/express-typescript-template/README.md

 > `npm run apidoc`

-The documentation will be generated in the `/apidoc` directory, using the [API Doc Template written by Ahmed Dinar](https://github.com/ahmed-dinar/apidoc-template/).
+The documentation will be generated in the `/apidoc` directory.